William Heath Davis (1822-1909)

 San Diego’s William Heath Davis House is the oldest surviving structure in the New Town area.
 It was one of the first houses built in 1850 in the New Town.
 The house is a well-preserved example of a pre-framed lumber “salt box” family home from the East Coast.
 It was shipped to California by boat around Cape Horn.
 Originally, it was located at State and Market Street.
 It was never the home of Davis, whose own home at State and F Streets was a duplicate of the surviving one.
 When Alonzo and Sarah Horton came to the area they resided in the Davis house for one year (1868-1869) while building their own home.
 By 1853, most of the houses constructed by Davis were moved to Old Town or used for firewood.

-William Heath Davis has contributed greatly to our understanding of early California and San Diego through his book "Seventy-five Years in California".
-The full text of his book is now available on line from the Library of Congress' American Memory project.
+William Heath Davis has contributed greatly to our understanding of early California and San Diego through his book “Seventy-five Years in California.”
 The book was published posthumously from notes and papers Davis had collected for his nearly completed manuscript, lost during the San Francisco fire in 1906.
-Davis published "Sixty Years in California" in 1889.
+Davis published “Sixty Years in California” in 1889.